 The Procedure - Colorectal Surgery

 If other treatments for diverticulitis do not control the inflammation and infection, your doctor may recommend surgery.
 Surgical treatments for diverticulitis often involve minimally invasive techniques, such as laparoscopic surgery.
+Minimally invasive colorectal surgery can help you recover quicker and minimize disruption to nearby tissue and organs.
 These techniques use sophisticated tools and advanced technology to carry out procedures through the smallest necessary incision.
-Minimally invasive colorectal surgery can help you recover quicker and minimize disruption to nearby tissue and organs.
-During a colon resection, damaged colon tissue is removed.
-The surgeon is nearly always able to connect the remaining sections of the colon so that you can retain normal bowel functioning.
-Your doctor will discuss the best option for you at your appointment.